 APPLY FOR A GRANT

-Please contact MHF at least two weeks prior to submission deadlines if you are a new applicant, or are applying for a program not previously funded.
-We want to ensure your organization is applying in the correct grant cycle, verify eligibility, and understands our requirements.
+Please contact MHF at least two weeks prior to submission deadlines if you are a new applicant or are applying for a program not previously funded.
+We want to ensure your organization is applying in the correct grant cycle, verify eligibility, and understand our requirements.
 Applicants are expected to limit their grant application to one MHF grant cycle.
 We are available to counsel you on which of our four grant cycles is the best fit for your organization and your request.
 Please review our application criteria as well.

 Healthy for Life Cycle

-Unrestricted Operating Support Cycle (formerly General Community Core)
+Unrestricted Operating Support Cycle

 Jewish Community Cycle

-Aging in Community Cycle (formerly Older Adult Cycle)
+Aging in Community Cycle

 Our Older Adult core operating grants support core operating expenses for organizations that provide programs and services promoting social and civic engagement of older adults.
-Core operating support is defined as expenses incurred for day-to-day operations such as: Utilities, accounting services, audit, technology, facility maintenance, professional development.
+Core operating support is defined as expenses incurred for day-to-day operations such as: Utilities, accounting services, audit, technology, facility maintenance, and professional development.

 Change this in Theme Options